 I'm a female tenor - there aren't a lot of us about.
-Until recently, I sang with Manchester's Bridgewater Hall Singers.
+I've sung with Manchester's Bridgewater Hall Singers.
 In June 2016, 30 of us backed Barry Manilow at the MEN Arena.
 What a great experience that was.
 (See photo above and Blog).
-On 18 June 2017, I sang with them at the Manchester Festival in Manchester Cathedral Gardens.
-I now sing with a local group, just for fun.
+A year later, we sang at the Manchester Festival in Manchester Cathedral Gardens.
+I'm now singing online with them and I belong to a local group, just for fun.

 Photo below: Fifth from left, front row at the Bridgewater Hall, Manchester.

 My original score for the late author, Sue Townsend's play Bazaar and Rummage was stolen.
 Years later, to my surprise, theatre companies all over the UK were asking for it.
 I could only find two songs but they've been well used.

 '...the play was a roaring success helped along by your brilliant music.
 Thank you so much.'
 Glenys Croston, Dukeries Theatre, Worksop

 My anthem, A Little Understanding, with beautiful lyrics by Robert Goldwater, was a runner up for Children in Need and was aired on BBC Radio Manchester, prompting requests from schools for copies.
 It was premiered by the Marcliff Singers and is still available to choirs, as topical as ever.

 'I've just listened to your song "Make Life worth Living Again" and wanted to tell you how much I loved it.
 I had tears in my eyes at the end! ,,,the style reminds me of Abba's...it covers all about the world we live in today and how much better we would be if we all loved again...I absolutely loved it!
 Penny Evans, singer